 Ron Sanders, president, Warner Bros.
 Worldwide Home Entertainment Distribution

-Recently elevated to his current role, Sanders oversees the global distribution of home entertainment products from Warner Home Video and Warner Bros.
-Interactive Entertainment.
-He is responsible for the studio’s worldwide digital transactional business, covering everything from transactional video-on-demand to electronic sellthrough.
+Sanders oversees all global distribution operations of home entertainment products from Warner Home Video and Warner Bros.
+Interactive Entertainment, as well as the studio’s worldwide digital transactional business, including transactional VOD and EST.

-Sanders joined Warner Home Video in 1991, working as VP of rental sales and VP of sellthrough sales, before being promoted to managing director of the United Kingdom and Ireland in 1999.
-He was promoted to SVP and managing director of Europe, the Middle East and Africa in 2000, and in 2002 became EVP and GM of North America.
-He became worldwide president in 2005.
-Sanders has also been president of the DEG: The Digital Entertainment Group since 2008.
+First joining Warner Home Video in 1991 as VP of rental sales and VP of sellthrough sales, Sanders was promoted to managing director of the United Kingdom and Ireland in 1999, and promoted again in 2000 to SVP and managing director of Europe, the Middle East and Africa.
+In 2002 he became EVP and GM of North America and was named worldwide president in 2005.

 Thomas Gewecke, chief digital officer, and EVP, strategy and business development, Warner Bros.
 Entertainment